TMJ Treatment in Germantown, MD

 young woman in bed holding jaw in pain

 Rosewood Dental provides TMJ treatment in Germantown, MD.
-Call 301-515-2466 to learn more or schedule your appointment.
+Call 301-515-2466 to learn more about TMJ treatments or schedule your appointment.

 The temporomandibular joints connect the lower jaw to the skull.
 They provide movement and functionality for the jaw, and they are the most constantly used of all the joints in the body.
 This consistent use puts them at risk for a condition known as TMJ (temporomandibular joint disorder), especially if the bite is even slightly out of alignment.
 At Rosewood Dental, we have the skills and experience to correctly diagnose and treat this painful disorder.